From Jar to native cross-platform Java with pipeline

 The pipe

 The pipeline is made in GitHub actions.
-You may need some knowledge of the syntax to fully understand the code.

 We want to create some reference for testing because native compilation is expensive.
 So, optionally only the jar can be built.
-Native executables are built for the three operating systems, and only after all builds pass, a release is drafted.
+Native executables are built for the three operating systems, and only after all builds pass, a release is drafted:

 name: distribution